Currently NIH-funded Projects in the Wu Lab

-HIV infection is the leading killer worldwide among infectious diseases, incurring 2-3 million deaths annually.
-HIV has infected a total of more than 60 million people and over a third of them have died of AIDS.
+HIV infection is a leading killer worldwide among infectious diseases, incurring about one million deaths annually.
+Since the start of the AIDS pandemic in 1981, HIV has infected a total of more than 77 million people and over 35 million of them have died of AIDS.
 Defining the mechanisms of HIV transmission and understanding the role of immune cells and host factors that participate in the transmission process are essential in developing effective strategies to combat HIV infection.
-Our research focuses on the molecular mechanisms by which immune cells disseminate HIV.
+Our research focuses on the molecular mechanisms by which immune cells disseminate or restrict HIV infection.
 These studies can facilitate the development of more effective interventions against HIV infection and transmission.
+Our current projects include: